Claus-Peter Reisch: Life

 Reisch originates from Landsberg am Lech and ran an industrial agency for sanitary and heating products until 2008.
-During a vacation in Greece in 2015, he first came into direct contact with the refugee crisis and decided to rescue refugees from the Mediterranean.
+During a vacation in Greece in 2015, he first came into direct contact with the refugee crisis and decided to help rescue refugees from the Mediterranean.
+On volunteering, he found himself appointed as skipper on board a rescue ship.
 Reisch describes himself as a "basically [...] conservative Bavarian" and was a long-time voter for the CSU, which he had at times considered part of the "right-wing spectrum."

 Activism

 Mission Lifeline

 In April 2017, Reisch embarked on his first mission in the Mediterranean for the Regensburg-based organization Sea-Eye.
+He subsequently transferred to work for the Mission Lifeline organisation.
 After the Lifeline, commanded by Reisch, spent days in the Mediterranean in June 2018 with 230 refugees rescued from distress at sea, while Italy refused to allow the ship to dock, it was finally allowed to dock at a Maltese port.

 On June 28, 2018, Reisch was arrested after arriving at a Maltese port, and the ship was detained.
 In the meantime, Reisch was charged in Malta.
 He remained free after posting a €10,000 bail, but was initially not allowed to leave the country.
 Reisch had to hand over his ID card to the court.

 The reason given for Reisch's arrest and the detention of the Lifeline was that the ship was not properly registered.
-Accordingly, the ship sails under the Dutch flag; the authorities there deny this.
+Although the ship sails under the Dutch flag, the authorities in the Netherlands denied this.
 Furthermore, Reisch ignored instructions from the Italian authorities to leave the rescue of the boat refugees to the Libyan coast guard.
 On July 11, 2018, it was announced that Reisch would be allowed to temporarily leave Malta from July 16, but would have to be back on the Mediterranean island for the continuation of the court proceedings on July 30.

 If convicted, Reisch faced either a fine of 11,600 euros or one year in prison.
 Reisch himself saw the detention of the ship as an attempt to draw a curtain on the drama that is happening in the Mediterranean.
-An expert, however, confirmed the allegations against Reisch.
+An expert witness, however, confirmed the allegations against Reisch.
 He presented the court with a report stating that no documents required for the sea rescue were presented on board the ship.
 No documents were presented proving the ship's registration with the Dutch maritime authorities, which would mean that the "Lifeline" is considered stateless.
 Jan Böhmermann launched a fundraising campaign for the Lifeline's crew, which, among other things, will cover legal and expert costs.
 The campaign raised nearly €200,000.
 A fundraising campaign launched by Klaas Heufer-Umlauf raised a further €150,000.